0x1c3N/IEEE-ODTU-Online-Voting-System/README.md

 # IEEE-ODTU-Online-Voting-System

-Created By Batuhan IRMAK and Cengizhan Deveci for IEEE ODTU
+Created By Batuhan IRMAK and Cengizhan DEVECİ for IEEE ODTU